tontsa97/tontsa97/README.md

 - 💬 Ask me about FiveM development or anything related to Lua programming!
 - ⚡ Fun fact: I'm passionate about gaming and enjoy exploring new game mechanics in my spare time.

 I'm from Finland 🇫🇮 and born in 1997.
-I'm also fond of fishing as a hobby and I have two cats 🐱🐱.
+I'm also fond of fishing as a hobby.

    <p align="left">
       <a href="https://www.youtube.com/c/bonoboturbo?sub_confirmation=1">